yangshun/fate/CONTRIBUTING.md

 - `pnpm prisma migrate dev` to create the database and run the migrations.
 - You might want to run `pnpm prisma migrate reset` to seed the database with initial data.
 - Run `pnpm dev` to run the example.
-- Run `pnpm fate generate` to regenerate the Fate client code.
+- Run `pnpm fate generate` to regenerate the fate client code.

 ## Running Tests